Biological Variability in Ageing

 Environmental and Lifestyle Factors

-The majority of variability stems from the environment and lifestyle interactome.
+The majority of variability stems from environmental exposures and lifestyle patterns.
 Nutrition, physical activity, stress exposure, sleep quality, and socioeconomic status all modulate biological ageing pathways.
 These factors can accelerate damage accumulation or, conversely, stimulate repair mechanisms.
 Longitudinal studies show that within-person variability in health and function increases with age and is patterned by socioeconomic disadvantage.
 [2]

 Stochastic (Random) Factors